Acts Chapter Twenty Eight

 In Greek and Roman mythology, Castor and Pollux were twin brothers who were said to watch over sailors on the seas.
 In Latin, they were known as the Gemini twins and that is where we get the name for the Gemini constellation in the sky.
 The people with Paul must have known how ridiculous the idea of some false gods watching over the sailors was as they had experienced the protection of the real God.

-We put in at Syracuse and stayed there three days.
-From there we set sail and arrived at Rhegium.
-The next day the south wind came up, and on the following day we reached Puteoli.
-There we found some brothers who invited us to spend a week with them.
+We landed at Syracuse and stayed three days.
+From there, we arrived at Rhegium by tacking; but after one day, a south wind sprang up; so we made it to Puteoli the second day.
+There we found brothers who invited us to spend a week with them.

 Syracuse was the capitol of the island of Sicily which is located just to the south of Italy.
 The next stop was Rhegium which was located on the tip of Italy and the twin gods were worshiped there.
 The final stop was at Puteoli which is today named Pozzuoli and is located about five miles to the west of Naples.
 This was the main port for grain ships at this time and so Paul's travel by sea comes to a close.
 Paul and his friends were taken in and spent a week with fellow Christians there.

-And so we came to Rome.
-The brothers there had heard that we were coming, and they traveled as far as the Forum of Appius and the Three Taverns to meet us.
-At the sight of these men Paul thanked God and was encouraged.
+And so we went on toward Rome.
+The brothers there had heard about us and came as far as Appian Market and Three Inns to meet us.
+When Sha'ul saw them, he thanked God and took courage.

 As Paul went on to Rome, he was met by his fellow Christians and this comforted him and he praised God for them.
 The same thing can happen to us as we walk in the purpose and plan that God has for our lives.
 Many times, it will seem that we are alone and headed for the unknown but we find that God has already prepared His workers to meet us and give us comfort.